December-ways 1864 | Dawn to Noon | Cupola

 May-soundways | High Spring | Pelham Hills

-The Hills in Purple Syllables, c.
+The Hills in Purple syllables, c.
 1865 (Fr1026A)

-The Snell’s meteorological record for May indicates a month of marked fluctuations: while the average temperature was recorded at 60º F, the low reading on the thermometer was 40º F and the high reading reached 86º F. Frost covered the ground on May 2, but by the sixth of the month it was “hot + clear,” and the note for May 9 reads simply “Summer day.”
-All through May small constellations of rainy and windy days—May 1 [“rain a.m.”], 3 [“rain a.m., squalls”], 4 [“many clouds”], 7 [“a little rain in the evening”], 8 [“sprinkles a.m., thundershowers p.m.”], 11 [“Lowery”], 12 [“mist 8 am”], 13 [“Lowery.
-Distant thundershower”], 14 [“Lowery”], 15 [“Lowery; sprinkles, showers”], 16 [“very showery”], 17 [“Thundershowers about”], 18 [“Showers about; sprinkles”], 24 [“Thundershowers”], 26 [“Lowery, sprinkles”], 27 [“Rain AM”]—alternated with small constellations of fair days until the end of the month when the fair days came in a single long wave: May 5 [“Fine day”], 6 [“hot + clear”], 7 [“Pleasant”], 9 [“Summer day”], 12 [Fair evening], 19 [“Fine day”], 22 [“Fine, cool day”], 23 [“Fine day”], 25 [“PM Fair”], 28 [“Fine AM”], 29 [AM clear”], 30 [“Fine day”].
-Atmospheric symptoms associated with hotter temperatures also appeared.
+The Snell’s meteorological record for May indicates a month of marked fluctuations: while the average temperature was recorded at 60º F, the temperature fell to 40º F and rose 86º F during the month.
+Frost covered the ground on May 2, but by the sixth of the month it was “hot + clear,” and the note for May 9 reads “Summer day.”
+All through May constellations of rainy and windy days—May 1 [“rain a.m.”], 3 [“rain a.m., squalls”], 4 [“many clouds”], 7 [“a little rain in the evening”], 8 [“sprinkles a.m., thundershowers p.m.”], 11 [“Lowery”], 12 [“mist 8 am”], 13 [“Lowery.
+Distant thundershower”], 14 [“Lowery”], 15 [“Lowery; sprinkles, showers”], 16 [“very showery”], 17 [“Thundershowers about”], 18 [“Showers about; sprinkles”], 24 [“Thundershowers”], 26 [“Lowery, sprinkles”], 27 [“Rain AM”]—alternated with constellations of fair days until the end of the month when the fair days came in a wave: May 5 [“Fine day”], 6 [“hot + clear”], 7 [“Pleasant”], 9 [“Summer day”], 12 [Fair evening], 19 [“Fine day”], 22 [“Fine, cool day”], 23 [“Fine day”], 25 [“PM Fair”], 28 [“Fine AM”], 29 [AM clear”], 30 [“Fine day”].
+Atmospheric symptoms associated with hotter temperatures also appeared across May.
 On May 10, a recorder noted “smoke, distant lightning NW”; on May 20, the same recorder made the note “Smoky, hazy”; and the final day of May was recorded as “Hot, clear.”
-All month long, South and South-east winds swept through New England.
+All month long, South and South-east winds swept through Amherst and greater New England.

 In the scatterplot for May, the bird species count reaches over 150—the highest number in the yearly cycle.